Bull Riding School

 - Bookings confirmed within 14 days of your course will incur an additional $50 late fee

-Family members and friends are welcome to come to watch and take pictures.
+Family members are welcome to come and watch!

-This experience is weather dependent at some locations.
-Always contact the experience provider with any questions regarding weather conditions.
+Weather dependency varies at each location.
+Always contact the Experience provider with any questions regarding weather conditions.

 What to Wear:

-Participants must wear a western-style boot with at least a walking heel: no ropers, lace ups, high tops or rubber soles are allowed.
+Participants must wear a western style boot with at least a walking heel: no ropers, lace ups or high tops, and no rubber soles.

 For this experience, it is recommended to request bookings at least 21 days in advance.
 Bookings confirmed within 14 days of your course will incur an additional $50 fee.